Mariana Enríquez

-Mariana Enríquez (Buenos Aires, 1973) is an Argentine journalist, novelist, and short story writer.
+Mariana Enríquez (born 1973) is an Argentine journalist, novelist, and short story writer.
+She is a part of the group of writers known as "new Argentine narrative".
+Her short stories fall within the horror and gothic genres and have been published in international magazines such as Granta, Electric Literature, Asymptote, McSweeney's, Virginia Quarterly Review, and The New Yorker.

 Early life

 Enríquez was born in 1973 in Buenos Aires, and grew up in Valentín Alsina, a suburb in the Greater Buenos Aires metropolitan area.
-Parts of her family hail from North-Eastern Argentina (Corrientes and Misiones) and Paraguay.
+Parts of her family hail from North-Eastern Argentina (Corrientes and Misiones), Paraguay, and Galicia.
 Enríquez would later move alongside her family to La Plata, where she became part of the local literary and punk scenes.
 This would inspire her to study journalism with a focus on rock music.

 Career

 Mariana Enríquez holds a degree in Journalism and Social Communication from the National University of La Plata.
-She works as a journalist and is the deputy editor of the arts and culture section of the newspaper Página/12, and she dictates literature workshops.
+She is a journalist and the deputy editor of the Arts and Culture section of Página 12, and she teaches at literature workshops.

-Enriquez has published the novels: Bajar es lo peor (Espasa Calpe, 1995), Cómo desaparecer completamente (Emecé, 2004) and Nuestra parte de noche (Anagrama, 2019).
+Enríquez has published four novels, including: Bajar es lo peor (Espasa Calpe, 1995), Cómo desaparecer completamente (Emecé, 2004) and Nuestra parte de noche (Anagrama, 2019) and Éste es el mar (Literatura Random House, 2017).
 She is also the author of two short story collections, Los peligros de fumar en la cama (Emecé, 2009) and Las cosas que perdimos en el fuego (Editorial Anagrama, 2016), and the novelette Chicos que vuelven (Eduvim, 2010).
 Her stories have appeared in anthologies of Spain, Mexico, Chile, Bolivia and Germany.

-In 2017 Las cosas que perdimos en el fuego was translated into English by Megan McDowell, and published as Things We Lost in the Fire in by Portobello Books in the U.K. and Hogarth in the U.S.
+In 2017, Las cosas que perdimos en el fuego was translated into English by Megan McDowell, and published as Things We Lost in the Fire by Portobello Books in the U.K. and Hogarth in the U.S. McDowell also translated the earlier Los peligros as The Dangers of Smoking in Bed in 2021.

-In 2019 she won the Herralde Prize for her fourth novel, Nuestra parte de noche ("Our Share of Night").
+In 2019, she won the Premio Herralde for her fourth novel, Nuestra parte de noche (translated as Our Share of Night).
+In 2024 she won the Platinum Konex Award for her work in the last decade in Argentina.

+In June 2025, Netflix announced a miniseries in production based on Enríquez's short stories, to be titled My Sad Dead and directed by Pablo Larraín.

+Personal life

+Mariana Enríquez is married to Paul, who is originally from Western Australia.
+They met while Paul was on a six-year journey cycling around the world to raise awareness of the debt crisis in the global south.
+The couple married under a concrete highway overpass in Buenos Aires.

+In 2025, Paul and Enríquez relocated to Launceston, Tasmania.